The thoughts, feelings, and emotions that we experience every day shape the nature of our reality.

 It is imperative that teachers continue their professional development so they can keep up with the new ideas and techniques in MBCT and ensure they are offering their clients the best treatment that is available.

-- In addition to the UCSD Center for Mindfulness pathway, similar training can be found at the Oxford Mindfulness Centre, the Mindful Academy in Spain, and several universities and other institutions in the UK.
+- In addition to the UCSD Center for Mindfulness pathway, similar training can be found at the Oxford Mindfulness Centre and the Mindful Academy in Spain.

 - The website MBCT.com also hosts plenty of information on training and courses for those wishing to practice MBCT as clients or with clients.
 For example, the Mindful Mood Balance for Mental Health Professionals introduces participants to the basics of MBCT in an online format.
 This course is also the first step towards the MBCT Teacher Certification.